-The scalar control diagram is shown in Figure 17.
+The scalar control diagram is shown in figure below.
 It is the simplest type of motor-control techniques.
 The ratio between the magnitude of the stator voltage and the frequency must be kept at the nominal value.
 Hence, the control method is sometimes called Volt per Hertz (or V/Hz).
 The position estimation BEMF observer and tracking observer algorithms (see Sensorless PMSM Field-Oriented Control (document DRM148) for more information) run in the background, even if the estimated position information is not directly used.
 This is useful for the BEMF observer tuning.

-The block diagram of the voltage FOC is in Figure 18.
+The block diagram of the voltage FOC is in figure below.
 Unlike the scalar control, the position feedback is closed using the BEMF observer and the stator voltage magnitude is not dependent on the motor speed.
 Both the d-axis and q-axis stator voltages can be specified in the "M1 MCAT Ud Required" and "M1 MCAT Uq Required" fields.
 This control method is useful for the BEMF observer functionality check.

 The current FOC (or torque) control requires the rotor position feedback and the currents transformed into a d-q reference frame.
-There are two reference variables ("M1 MCAT Id Required" and "M1 MCAT Iq Required") available for the motor control, as shown in the block diagram in Figure 19.
+There are two reference variables ("M1 MCAT Id Required" and "M1 MCAT Iq Required") available for the motor control, as shown in the block diagram in figure below.
 The d-axis current component "M1 MCAT Id Required" is responsible for the rotor flux control.
 The q-axis current component of the current "M1 MCAT Iq Required" generates torque and, by its application, the motor starts running.
 By changing the polarity of the current "M1 MCAT Iq Required", the motor changes the direction of rotation.
 Supposing that the BEMF observer is tuned correctly, the current PI controllers can be tuned using the current FOC control structure.

-The speed PMSM sensor/sensorless FOC (its diagram is shown in Figure 20) is activated by enabling the speed FOC control structure.
+The speed PMSM sensor/sensorless FOC (its diagram is shown in figure below) is activated by enabling the speed FOC control structure.
 Enter the required speed into the "M1 Speed Required" field.
 The d-axis current reference is held at 0 during the entire FOC operation.

-The position PMSM sensor FOC is shown in Figure 21 (Not available for all devices).
+The position PMSM sensor FOC is shown in figure below (available for sensored/encoder based applications only).
 The position control using the P controller can be tuned in the "Speed loop" menu tab.
 An encoder sensor is required for the feedback.
 Without the sensor, the position control does not work.
 A braking resistor is missing on the FRDM-MC-LVPMSM board.
 Therefore, it is needed to set a soft speed ramp (in the "Speed loop" menu tab) because the voltage on the DC-bus can rise when braking the quickly spinning shaft.
 It may cause the overvoltage fault.

-10.3 Switch between Spin and MID
+10.5 Switch between Spin and MID

-User can switch between two main modes of application: Spin and MID (Motor identification).
-Spin is for control PMSM (see MCAT FreeMASTER interface (Motor Control Application Tuning)).
-MID is for motor parameters identification (see Motor parameter identification using MID).
-Actual mode of application is shown in APP: State variable watch.
-The mode change can be made by APP: MID to Spin request or APP: Spin to MID request variables watch.
-The result of the change mode request shows APP: Fault variable watch.
+User can switch between two modes of application: Spin and MID (Motor identification).
+Spin mode is used for control PMSM (see Section 10.3).
+MID mode is used for motor parameters identification (see Section 10.6.1).
+Actual mode of application is shown in APP: State variable.
+The mode is changed by writing one to APP: MID to Spin request or APP: Spin to MID request variables.
+The transition between Spin and MID can be done only if actual mode is in a defined stop state (e.g. MID not in progress or motor stopped).
+The result of the change mode request is shown in APP: Fault variable.
 MID fault occurs when parameters identification still runs or MID state machine is in the fault state.
 Spin fault occurs when M1 Application switch variable watch is ON or M1 Application state variable watch is not STOP.

-10.4 Identifying parameters of user motor
+10.6 Identifying parameters of user motor